-Fall: A study of vocal works and styles from the Middle Ages to the Renaissance, from chant and early polyphony to mass, motet, madrigal, and lute song.
-Spring: Transition from Renaissance to baroque - monody, opera and oratorio, aria, and recitative.
-There will be an emphasis on coached, in-class performances.
+A study of vocal works and styles from the Middle Ages to the Renaissance, from chant and early polyphony to mass, motet, madrigal, and lute song.
+There will be an emphasis on coached, in-class performances of chants of Hildegard, medieval motets, English lute songs, and English ballads.

 PY.250.001.
-English Level 1.
+English Level 1a.

-This intensive course develops the English skills of listening and speaking necessary for success in Peabody classes.
+This intensive integrated one-year course for Academic Purposes aims to develop the English language skills of listening, speaking, reading, and writing necessary for success in Peabody classes.
+The course will be delivered online using both synchronous and asynchronous learning technologies.
 Placement is determined through an entrance exam and a personal interview.
-Graduate students placed in this course are required to complete it with a grade of B or better and to enroll in English Level 2 in their second year at Peabody.
+Students placed in this class must complete the course with a grade of S in order to proceed with their degree requirements.
 Attendance is mandatory.

 PY.250.002.
-English Level I.
+English Level 1b.